Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 The CDC recommends that people with confirmed or suspected cases of monkeypox isolate at home until “all lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.”

 Pets can also contract the virus.
-For pet-owners who develop symptoms, the CDC recommends that, if you didn’t have close contact with your pets prior to symptom onset, you should check whether someone you trust could care for them in a separate home until you fully recover.
+A recent report said that a couple who were diagnosed with MPV transmitted the virus to their dog, who routinely slept in the same bed as them.
+For pet owners who develop symptoms, the CDC recommends that if you didn’t have close contact with your pets prior to symptom onset, you should check whether someone you trust could care for them in a separate home until you fully recover.

 Given that MPV infection often lasts weeks, a diagnosis can be extremely destabilizing for many patients, Fortenberry said.